 Little Bits Workshop teaches the art of upcycling through classic skills: sewing, knitting, crochet, jewelry-making, bookbinding, collage, printmaking and building.
 Workshops are geared for ages 6 - adult.
 Also featuring birthday parties, afterschool programs, camps and adult classes.
+This summer we will offer 14 weeks of Maker Camps that combine skills, outdoor education, history and a lot of creative fun.

 The Little Bits Workshop is a cozy, DIY, maker-space tucked away in the heart of River Forest where we teach all ages and abilities the fine craft of upcycling through traditional skills: sewing, knitting, crochet, collage, fiber & paper arts, jewelry making, building with hand & small power tools.